luiscoco/MicroServices_dotNET8_CRUD_WebAPI-AzureCosmosDB-for-PostgreSQL/README.md

 # How to create a .NET8 CRUD WebAPI Azure CosmosDB for PostgreSQL MicroService

+The source code for this example can be found in this github repo: https://github.com/luiscoco/MicroServices_dotNET8_CRUD_WebAPI-AzureCosmosDB-for-PostgreSQL

 ## 0. Prerequisites

 - Install Visual Studio 2022 Community Edition